 Both quantitative and qualitative data confirm higher bean consumption from 1995 levels among adopters.
 Change was greatest in the dry season.
-Compared with non-adopters, adopters across all wealth categories were more likely to have a larger amount of beans in store and consume more during periods of food shortage (Table 13).
+Compared with non-adopters, adopters across all wealth categories were more likely to have a larger amount of beans in store and consume more during periods of food shortage (Table 12).
 On average, households growing the new varieties ate beans at 5 meals per week during the dry season compared to two for non-adopters and prepared mixture dishes (which require larger quantity of beans) more often.
 Increased frequency of bean consumption during the dry season was reported by 48% of K132 growers and 71% of K131 growers.
 Since bean availability and consumption may be determined by a multiplicity of factors not related to production, such as the food choices made by individuals, marketing vs consumption decisions and emergency situations forcing a household to sell much of their harvest, it is implausible to attribute change among adopters exclusively to the introduced varieties.
 However, four factors strongly suggest that the varieties contributed directly and significantly to improving food security among adopters: improvements across wealth groups, the higher productivity of K132 and K131, limited opportunities to market K131 and anecdotal evidence.
-At 214 g, the median value for per capita bean consumption in September 1998, a period of moderate bean insecurity, was significantly higher than the 166 g recorded among non-adopters in September 1996 for all wealth groups.
-A significant proportion of adopters reported increased bean consumption (Table 11), although it appears that the largest consumption gains went to the wealthy and average groups.
-Increased bean consumption is expected to contribute to improved nutrition and health, although measuring nutritional impact was beyond the scope of the study.
-Farmers' perceptions of health benefits provide some evidence of impact.
-Fifty nine percent of K132 growers and 74% of adopters of K131 growers mentioned improved health as a positive change resulting from increased bean consumption.